-Raster Scan Display:
+Architecture of Raster Scan Display:

-Random Scan Display:
+Architecture of Random Scan Display:

 No bit planes are containing mapped pixel values in the vector systems.
 Instead of the Display Buffer memory stores a set of line-drawing commands along with endpoint coordinates in a display list or display program created by a graphics package.
 The display processing unit (DPU) executes each command during every refresh cycle and feeds the vector generator with digital x, y, Δx, Δy values.